souffle-lang/souffle-lang.github.io/pages/docs/facts.md

 ### Atom

-An atom is a predicate name followed by its arguments.
-The arguments must be constants and for nullary predicates there are no arguments.
+An atom is a relation name followed by its arguments.
+The arguments must be constants.
+Nullary relations have no arguments.

 ![Atom](https://souffle-lang.github.io/img/atom.svg)